Get your tax refund instantly

 If you need your tax refund early, you might need financial help

 In most cases, these advances seem like a good idea however reduce the amount of money in your pocket at the end of the day.
 If you’re needing your tax refund advance to cover your bills, it’s time to do something about your financial situation.
-Call us today for a free no-obligation assessment of your financial situation.
-Consumer proposals, bankruptcy, or even credit counselling are some of the tools available for you to take control of your financial situation and say goodbye to these expensive advances.
+Call or contact Krieger & Company today for a free no-obligation assessment of your financial situation.
+Consumer proposals, bankruptcy, or even credit counselling are just some of the tools available for you to take control of your financial situation and say goodbye to these expensive tax advances.